gros-pataplouf/pete_baker_onboarding/README.md

 - Now the other group members can clone the new repo your created to their local machines.

 ### b) Setting up the environment
-You need Python 3.X, as well as the package manager of your choice installed to get started.
-We use _pip_ in this tutorial.
+You need Python 3.X and a python package manager.
+We use _pip_ in this tutorial, but feel free to use your preferred package manager.
 Please check you have python and pip installed as outlined in the [pip documentation](https://pip.pypa.io/en/stable/getting-started/):

 Linux & MacOs
 ```
 python --version
 python -m pip --version
 ```

 Windows
 ```
 py --version